sahilgala1234/Scribble_board/README.md

 Tensorflow

 ## Installation
-Once the repository is cloned, go the the 'takneekps' directory You can start the server using django command
+Once the repository is cloned, go the the directory You can start the server using django command

 'python manage.py runserver' or 'python3 manage.py runserver'